Jay-Tai/Jay-Tab/README.md

 ### Important note about the CAD!

 There is a part in the CAD that is CNCed.
-The bottom weight is CNCed to make sure that the Jay-Tab is able to stay upright, while also giving a premium feel through weight.
+The bottom weight is CNCed to make sure that the Jay-Tab is able to stay upright, while also giving a premium feel through weight.There is also another laser-cuttable rubber part that goes on the bottom to stop it from moving.

 ![The Jay-Tab!](<https://i.postimg.cc/xCQNn8pr/Screenshot-2026-09-15-at-7-58-35-AM-(1).png>)